torontocaper/basketball-tactics/docs/README.md

 Alongside this document is `AGENTS.md`, which provides instructions for AI coding assistants.

-There are two main sub-folders within the project:

-### Docs

-Contains the Game Design Document, screenshots, concept and reference art.
+The 'docs' folder also contains the Game Design Document, screenshots, concept and reference art.

-### Godot

-Where the game project lives.

 ## Attributions